manunair1990/Phi3-Vision-huggingface/README.md

 Notes
 To use a URL instead of a local image file, uncomment the relevant lines and replace the URL with your desired image URL.

+## Acknowledgements

+Hugging Face for providing the model and tokenizer APIs.

+The creators of the Phi-3 Vision model.